 The village of Llanrhidian is located on the northern coast of the Gower peninsula overlooking the Loughor estuary and Burry inlet.
 The village nestles on the side of a limestone escarpment that leads down to the salt marsh.
 There are spectacular panoramic estuary views from various locations within the village.
-The center of the village is located at the foot of the escarpment and is a designated conservation area.
+The centre of the village is located at the foot of the escarpment and is a designated conservation area.
 Located within the conservation area are some of the oldest buildings in the village.
 These include the Norman church, dedicated to Saint Rhidian and Saint Illtyd, The welcome to Town public house and the water mill.
 The surrounding landscape is primarily agricultural in nature.
 Llanrhidian is the parochial centre of the local area that encompasses a number of hamlets and remote farms.
 The 2001 census reveals that the parish had 207 households and a population of 537.

 Llanrhidian’s Key Features